 At St. Stephen’s our priority is that all children feel included, respected, celebrated and empowered to become their happiest selves.
 Learning how to form and maintain healthy relationships is a key part of this and integral for our children’s wellbeing.
-Health and Relationships Education is a new topic however it links with many of the subjects that PSHE (Personal, Social, Health and Economic) has traditionally covered.
-From September 2020, Relationships and Health Education is a formal lesson in our weekly timetable where each child’s class has a delegated time to explore and discuss topics around: friendship, family, the importance of their physical and emotional wellbeing, mental health, working together and British Values in a safe, respectful environment.
+Relationships and Health Education is a new topic however it links with many of the subjects that PSHE (Personal, Social, Health and Economic) has traditionally covered.
+From September 2020, Relationships and Health Education is a formal lesson in our weekly timetable where each child’s class has a delegated (but not exclusive) time to explore and discuss topics around: friendship, family, the importance of their physical and emotional wellbeing, mental health, working together and British Values in a safe, respectful environment.

-We believe that Relationships and Health Education links with every other subject on our time table from working well in a team to solve a maths puzzle, making sure all our friends are included in a game at playtime or simply children understanding their new and changing emotions as they get ready to become an active, courteous, Christian member of society.
+We believe that Relationships and Health Education links with every other subject on our time table from working well in a team to solve a math’s puzzle, making sure all our friends are included in a game at playtime or simply children understanding their new and changing emotions as they get ready to become an active, courteous, Christian member of society.
 Supported by the class teacher and the teaching assistant, children will explore the units: